Vermont campaign financing data system now online

 For now, using they system is optional, but starting Jan.
 1, 2015, political entities will be required to use it to file their reports.

 "The next couple months will give candidates a chance to acclimate to the new system at their own speed," Condos said in a release.
+"It will also give the public a glance at what is to come once we have mandatory usage in January 2015: A huge boost for transparency in the electoral system."

 According to Condos' office, the finance system is one step in a series of electronic upgrades which started in February.
 In addition to the finance filing system the effort includes a voter registration checklist, election management, and lobbyist disclosure.
 The entire platform costs $2.8 million, which includes the maintenance, support, and hosting of all five applications over the next 10 years.
 Most of that is being funded federally through the Help America Vote Act, which provides $2.1 million.